 Generator Inspection

-Is the tank system free of visual signs of damage (cracks, dents, corrosion or leakage):
+Is the fuel tank free of visual signs of damage (cracks, dents, corrosion or leakage):

 Is the secondary containment leak detection system alarm horn and light properly operating? (test the alarm panel)

-Is tank area (and entire security fenced area) clean and free of leaves, trash or other debris?
+Is generator enclosure area (and entire security fenced area) clean and free of leaves, trash or other debris?

 Is the tank, tank fill box interior and immediate area around the tank free of oil/fuel spill residues or other indications of leakage or spillage?